turingschool/mod-0-curriculum/session5/index.md

 <span class="vocab">Attributes</span> contain information about the **state** of a specific object (or instance of a class).
 The information format should be one of the basic data types from Session 2 (string, integer, float, boolean, array, hash).

-> Attributes answer the question "What characteristics distinguish this specific object from another object of the same class?".
+> Attributes answer the question "What characteristics might distinguish this specific object from another object of the same class?".

-For example: "What characteristics distinguish this specific student from another student?
+For example: "What characteristics might distinguish this specific student from another student?

 As we're looking at the examples below, note that I am using capital letters and no spaces for the attribute names.
 This is not a rule; this is simply a convention I'm using for today's lesson: